 2. Consider Calories

-Kittens are some of the most playful pets you can.
-Their agility and energy they spend in a few minutes are almost equal to what humans can use in hours.
+Kittens are some of the most playful pets you can find.
+The agility and energy they spend in a few minutes are almost equal to what humans can use in hours.
 Therefore, kitten food should have more calories than adults to compensate for the energy that a kitten uses and some to the growth and development of its body.
 Importantly, always ensure that they take enough food with adequate nutrients for them to thrive.

 3. Mix Dry and Canned Kitten Food